 Notification of Appeal to Next Level of Management I do not agree with the decision and wish to appeal to the next I am satisfied with management's decision Date appeal was delivered to department: Name of manager appeal delivered to: I request a Civil Service Commission Hearing Reason(s) for appeal and unresolved issue(s) Attach any supportive documentation you have to support the allegation.
-Reason(s) for appear and unresolved issue(s) Atlach any supported ve aocumentation you nave to support the attegation.
 Filing Instructions: In order for your appeal to be given further consideration, it and all subsequent appeals must be filed in writing within five (5) calendar days from the occurrence of the alleged wrongful action or decision, exclusive of county holidays.
 You must file the appeal with your appropriate level of management within the five (5) calendars days, with a copy to the Human Resources Officer/Representative.
 Failure to file with the next level of management could render your grievance null and void.
-If you are unsure where to file, please contact Human Resources at (903) 583-7457 or clhaggard@fanninco.net .
+If you are unsure where to file, please contact Human Resources at (903) 583-7457 or clhaqqard@fanninco.net .
 Employee's Signature: Date: